JoergBitzer/AudioDevOrga/installReadMe.md

         },
 ```

-* Apple (its just the .app for the AudioPluginHost)
+* Apple (add just the .app for the AudioPluginHost)
 ```console
    "configurations": [
         {